French and Saunders: French and Saunders (1987–2007)

-In 1987, French and Saunders created their eponymous sketch show, which carried over six series and nine specials until 2005, with compilations of previous material appearing until 2017.
-The show began humbly, but established its own niche.
+In 1987, French and Saunders created their eponymous sketch show, which lasted six series and nine specials until 2005.
+Compilations of previous material appeared until 2017.
+The show began humbly but established its own niche.

-The first series was intentionally set up to look like a low-budget variety show in which the duo were constantly attempting grandiose stunts and often failing miserably.
-Often a "famous" guest star would be brought on but then treated badly.
-Also featured during this series were a troupe of geriatric dancers, called The Hot Hoofers, and a bongos/keyboard music duo called Raw Sex, actually Comic Strip collaborators Simon Brint and Rowland Rivron in character as stepfather and stepson Ken and Duane Bishop respectively.
+The first series was intentionally set up to look like a low-budget variety show in which the duo constantly attempted grandiose stunts and often failed miserably.
+A "famous" guest star would often be brought on but mistreated.
+Also featured during this series were a troupe of geriatric dancers called The Hot Hoofers and a bongos/keyboard music duo called Raw Sex, actually Comic Strip collaborators Simon Brint and Rowland Rivron in character as stepfather and stepson Ken and Duane Bishop respectively.
 Alison Moyet and Joan Armatrading each appeared in one episode.
-The dancing and music were included to fulfill the series' mandate as a light entertainment series to include "a certain amount of variety" rather than pure comedy (as the BBC's budget for Light Entertainment was considerably higher than that of their Comedy department).
+The dancing and music were included to fulfil the series' mandate as a light entertainment series to include "a certain amount of variety" rather than pure comedy (as the BBC's budget for Light Entertainment was considerably higher than that of their Comedy department).
 The show-within-a-show premise was dropped with the second series in 1988.

 As the show progressed, ratings skyrocketed, eventually prompting the BBC to move it from BBC2 to BBC1 in 1994.
-French and Saunders received higher and higher budgets with which to create elaborate parodies of mainstream culture.
+French and Saunders received higher and higher budgets to create elaborate parodies of mainstream culture.
 These ranged anywhere from re-creations of films (e.g., Thelma & Louise, Misery, Titanic, and What Ever Happened to Baby Jane?) to spoofs of popular music artists including Madonna, Bananarama, ABBA and The Corrs.
-Certain spoken phrases and sight gags that referenced previously performed sketches (often from years before) were incorporated for loyal fans.
-In particular, there is a running gag suggesting French and Saunders are unable to accurately affect accents: this first appeared in their spoof of Gone with the Wind when they break their character in the middle of an elaborate and expensive parody to argue about the authenticity of their Southern accent.
+Certain spoken phrases and sight gags referencing previously performed sketches (often from years before) were incorporated for loyal fans.
+In particular, there is a running gag suggesting French and Saunders are unable to affect accents accurately: this first appeared in their spoof of Gone with the Wind when they break their character in the middle of an elaborate and expensive parody to argue about the authenticity of their Southern accent.
 Saunders goads French to try the accent by saying: "How are you?", and French responds with an interpretation sounding more like a strong Northern Irish accent.
 Since then, the duo often break character in the middle of elaborate sketches to do an "accent check" and repeat these lines.